Troubled RSA launches 773 million pound rights issue

 It said the proceeds of the issue would be held as cash or low-risk investments in order to improve its capital strength and surplus over its capital requirements.

-The issue will be fully underwritten by Bank of America Merrill Lynch and JP Morgan Cazenove. ($1 = 0.6065 British Pounds)
+The issue will be fully underwritten by Bank of America Merrill Lynch (BAC.N) and JP Morgan Cazenove (JPM.N). ($1 = 0.6065 British Pounds)

 (Editing by Sophie Walker and David Holmes)